Tuesday, 17 December 2024

 Nittel Katan & Nittel Gadol

-Thus there were two periods of Xmas which Jews called Nittel Katan and Nittel Gadol.
-These two periods were the 8 days of Kalenda itself Nitle Katan and Nitl Gadol the following Jewish Gifting day when the Jews and Kings gave gifts on Boxingday, after all religious obligations had been fulfilled for Xmas.
-The 7th day of Kalenda (Nittel Katan) was when Noahides gave gifts on Xmas Eve.
+Thus there were two days of Xmas which Jews called Nittel Katan (Kalenda 7) and Nittel Gadol (the 12th day of Xmas).
+These two days were originally Xmas Eve and Boxing day when the Jews and Kings gave gifts, after all religious obligations had been fulfilled for Xmas (Dec 25th).
+In Rzeczpospolita, many Noahides also gave gifts on the 7th day of Kalenda (Nittel Katan) ie Xmas Eve.
 The 8th Day of Nittel Katan was not supposed to be a day of gifting but of Tikkun Olam Mitzvot.
+Hence the Secret Santa Giftbringer tradition emerged whenever someone practicing Judaism forgot the Halakhah and sent a gift by accident on Xmas day itself.

-When the Calendar reform of 1582 took place, the Orthodox and Protestants who were not under the influence of the Vatican were 10 days later than Catholics in celebrating Xmas and Boxing day causing a change in how Jews observed Nitl.
-Noahides had to adapt quickly and began to celebrate Nittel Katan on Xmas Eve while Jews and non-Catholic Royal Families held out longer passing presents out on what had become the 12th day of Xmas (the Gregorian 5th of January) rather than 25th of December.
+When the Calendar reform of 1582 took place, non-Catholics who were not under the influence of the Vatican were 10 days later than Catholics in Xmas Eve and and Boxing day traditions causing a change in how Jews observed Nitl.
+Noahides had to adapt quickly and began to celebrate Nittel Katan on Xmas Eve while Jews and non-Catholic Royal Families held out longer passing presents out on old Boxing day which had become the 12th day of Xmas (the Gregorian 5th of January) rather than on Catholic 25th of December.

-Both nights came to be considered equivalent to each other and what became January 5th came to be considered equivalent to the Feast of Stephen resulting in the idea of 12 nights then days of Xmas rather than the original 2.
+Both nights came to be considered equivalent to each other and what became January 5th came to be considered equivalent to the Feast of Stephen crystalizing the idea of 12 nights then days of Xmas among non-catholics rather than the original 2.

 Teveth is followed by the Epiphany (1 Shevat) New Year for Trees.

-Here I provide a list of some of the Scribes and Pharisees who made comments relevant to Messianic Noahides:
+Here I provide a list of some more Scribes and Pharisees who made comments relevant to Messianic Noahides:

 The Pirqoi ben Baboi (8th–9thC.).